Caroline Wilson (journalist)

 Julia Caroline Wilson (born 7 June 1960) is an Australian sports journalist.
-She is a football columnist for Melbourne's The Age newspaper, and also appears on 3AW's pre-match AFL discussion, is a panellist on Nine Network's Footy Classified, and an occasional panellist on the ABC program Offsiders.
+She is a football columnist for Melbourne's The Age newspaper, and she also appears on 3AW's pre-match AFL discussion.
+She was previously a panellist on Nine Network's Footy Classified, from 2007–2024, and is an occasional panellist on the ABC program Offsiders.
+As of 2025, she works on Seven Network as an AFL commentator as well as being a panellist on The Agenda Setters.

 Career

 Wilson began covering football in 1982.
 She has covered numerous sports, but specialises in the AFL (Australian Football League), and was chief football writer for The Age from 1999 to 2017.
 Wilson was the first woman to cover Australian Rules football full-time.